 Credit card factoring is a financial arrangement where a business sells its future credit card sales to a third party at a discount in exchange for immediate cash.
 This provides the business with quick access to funds for operations or growth but usually comes at the cost of a portion of future sales revenue.

-To put it bluntly, in most cases, it is credit card fraud, or more precisely, a type of digital money laundering.
+To put it bluntly, in most cases, it is credit card fraud.
+More precisely, we could say this is a type of digital money laundering.
 If caught, it may even land you with a felony conviction.
-Credit card scams of this type may destroy companies and lives because all the risks and consequences are shouldered by companies that allow their accounts to be used for such a purpose.
-Short-term financial gains from collecting the credit card processing fees on the transactions may prove to be a complete ruin in the long run.
+Credit card scams of this type can destroy companies and lives.
+All the risks and consequences are shouldered by companies that allow their accounts to be used for such a purpose.

 What Does the Law Say?